 Children's Health: Food Allergies

 It is important to be aware of food allergies, especially if your child may be at risk for developing a food allergy.
 Children can be at higher risk if they have an allergy to any type of food or formula, or if there are other family members with food allergies.
-If you are not breastfeeding, or if you need to supplement, consider using a hypoallergenic infant formula.
-If you are breastfeeding, avoid milk, eggs, fish, peanuts, and tree nuts in your diet.

 If your child is at high risk of developing food allergies, delay offering solid food until the child is at least six months old.
 At this time you can begin an iron-fortified infant cereal while continuing to breastfeed.
 Start with rice and oat cereals, and introduce wheat cereals later on.
 Next try introducing vegetables, but avoid legumes (dried beans and peas) at first.
 Next would come non-citrus fruits and juices.
 Meat and protein-type foods can be added when the child reaches eight to nine months of age.

 Avoid egg whites, cow's milk, wheat, and citrus fruits and juices until your infant is at least one year old.
 Peanuts (including peanut butter) and shellfish should also be avoided until your child is at least two to three years old.
+[Editor's update: Talk with your pediatrician about introducing your baby to peanut butter or nut products.
+New research in 2015 found that introducing babies to nut products may actually lower their risk for a peanut or nut allergy.
+But children at high risk for a nut allergy may still need to avoid nut products or be tested for food allergies before trying them, so talk with your doctor.]

 Be careful of feeding your child mixed-ingredient foods unless you are sure that he or she is not allergic to any of the individual ingredients.
 Also, avoid adding any seasonings to the food until your child is a bit older.